jgomer2001/testing/scim-uma.md

 }
 ```

 You can suply an alias from `scim-rp.jks` for `umaClientKeyId`.
-The first key from the file is used automatically when left empty.
+The first key from the file is used automatically when this value is left empty.

 Create a main method for class `TestScimClient` and call `simpleSearch` from there.
-After compilation, run and you will see the output of retrieving one whose `userName` name is "*admin*".
+When running you will see the output of retrieving one user whose `userName` is *admin*.

 ### Adding a user